Suttida Kasemsan Na Ayutthaya: Personal life

 She married a celebrity Boonsit Thammarojpinit in early 2004, the son of alleged gambling kingpin Paijit Thammarojpinit, also known as "Por Pratunam".
 The couple had two sons together before breaking up because she was physically attacked by her husband.

 In 2016, she remarried to her Malaysian husband who was several years younger and converted to Islam according to him.

+Politics

+In addition, Suttida was also a member of the Neutral Democratic Party following her then husband Boonsit.
+During the party's election campaign speech at Sanam Luang in late 2007, she also acted as a spokesperson on stage.